Our Curriculum Overview can be found HERE

 We provide a well ordered, stimulating and safe environment in which learning can flourish and every child has the opportunity to fulfil their own potential.
 We aim to create successful learners, confident individuals, and responsible citizens who will be prepared for their next steps of education and the future beyond.

-We designed an engaging and inspiring curriculum to meet the requirements of the National Curriculum.
+We designed an engaging and inspiring curriculum where we not only meet the requirements of the National Curriculum, but go beyond in our quest to develop deeper knowledge and skills.
 We regularly review our curriculum to ensure that it is relevant to our community and meets the needs of the children

-Our broad and balanced curriculum is based on our vision of #together and is matched to our Mission Statement.
-It comprises of a two year rolling programme, where pairs of teachers plan collaboratively and creatively.
+Our curriculum is broad and balanced and in line with our vision of #together.
 The curriculum is planned to enable children to develop knowledge, skills and attitudes appropriate to their age and ability.
 The curriculum we have planned will help to develop lively enquiring minds, so that children have the ability to question and discuss rationally and are able to apply themselves to tasks, physical skills and social situations.
 The curriculum has an emphasis on skills relevant to children so that they can apply them in different situations for different purposes and across subjects.
 Subject leaders ensure that keys skills and strands of learning are built on as the children progress through the school and have regular opportunities revisit essential aspects of learning.
 The curriculum is enriched with multiple opportunities to engage in educational visits both locally and much further afield and includes residential visits in Years 3,4,5 and 6.